sepulworld/aptly_cli/README.md

 :password: ${PROMPT_PASSWORD}
 ```

-The tool will prompt for the specified values, where ${PROMPT} results in a regular prompt and ${PROMPT_PASSWORD} results in a password prompt where the input is replaced by asterisks -- e.g.:
+The tool will prompt for the specified values, where ${PROMPT} results in a regular prompt and ${PROMPT_PASSWORD} results in a password prompt where the input is replaced by asterisks, e.g.:

-$ aptly-cli version
+    aptly-cli version
     Enter a value for username:
     zane
     Enter a value for password:

 Also make sure that your config file isn't world readable (```chmod o-rw /etc/aptly-cli.conf```)